THE ANCIENT CELTS, PAGE ONE

 Info on the Ancient Celts: The Greeks encountered the Celts around the sixth

 century BC and called them Keltoi.
-When Julius Caesar encountered the Gauls
+This name is derived from the Indo-European root

 The Celts left their legacy behind in Britain, Ireland, Spain, France, southern